sourcefrog/cargo-mutants/README.md

 [Increment magazine's testing issue](https://increment.com/reliability/testing-beyond-coverage/).

-It's an interesting insight that mutation at the level of a whole function is a practical sweet-spot to discover missing tests, while (at least at moderate-size trees) still making it feasible to exhaustively generate every mutant.
+It's an interesting insight that mutation at the level of a whole function is a practical sweet-spot to discover missing tests, while still making it feasible to exhaustively generate every mutant, at least for moderate-sized trees.

 ### Mutagen